dmitropher/klab_collab/README.md

 # klab_collab
-Stuff more than one of us may use and edit for the Khare lab
+Code more than one of us may use and edit for the Khare lab